jordan-schnur/SandGears/README.md

 - [ ]  Create a tutorial or demo to help users get started.
 - [ ]  Test on various platforms and fix platform-specific issues.
 - [ ]  Write detailed documentation for users and contributors.

-Please check the [Issues](https://github.com/jordan-schnur/SandGears/issues) section for more specific tasks and feature requests.